Looking for something specific? Skip ahead:

 With two-factor authentication (2FA), after entering your password you'll be asked to enter an authentication code that verifies that you have possession of your cellphone.
 Therefore, 2FA adds a second layer of account security because it combines something only you know (your password) with something only you have access to (your phone or a physical token).
 Instead of an attacker guessing or stealing your password to gain access to the ControlShift tools, they would also need to steal your cellphone.

-We're using Authy to provide two-factor authentication to customers.
+For users who enabled 2FA before August 2022, we're using Authy to provide two-factor authentication.
 Authy is a vendor that allows authentication either over SMS or through a native mobile application.
+Users who enable 2FA starting August 2022 will be able to use their preferred authentication app (including Authy, Google's Authenticator app, Microsoft's Authenticator app, etc.).

 How do I enable 2FA?

 To enable 2FA, log into your account and click the My Account link in the dropdown menu.
-Below the Change Password option, there will be a link to Enable Two Factor Authentication.
+Go to the Password & Security option, and there will be a button to Enable Two-Factor Authentication.

-Once you've entered the code, 2FA will be enabled for your account.
-Then, whenever you log into your account, you'll be asked for the authentication code, which you can get by push notification from the app, by opening the app and entering the code, or by SMS.
+When you're done, 2FA will be enabled for your account.
+Then, whenever you log into your account, you'll be asked for the authentication code, which you can find in your authentication app.

 Once an admin has 2FA enabled, their member account listing will also reflect the new setting.
 You can see which admins have enabled 2FA by going to Settings > Teams & Permissions > Admins.
 The admins using 2FA will have a checkmark in the second column.

-If you need to disable 2FA, return to your account page (from the dropdown menu) and click Remove.
+If you need to disable 2FA, return to your account page (from the dropdown menu) >Password & Security click Remove.